Hershey15620/Angry-birds-stage-3.5-Harshil-Shah/README.md

-# Angry-birds-stage-3.5-Harshil-Shah
+# angryBirdsStage2.5
-making mouse effects with band on slingshot
+Angry Birds stage 2.5 with Class Inheritance and Images